ai-labs-team/casium/README.md

-# Casium: An application architecture for React
+# Casium — An architecture for single-page applications

-The Casium Front-End Architecture is a _data_ and _effects_ management system that helps you manage the complexity of large React applications reliabily and predictably.
+The Casium front-end architecture that you can use with virtual DOM libraries like React or Vue.
+It is a _data_ and _effects_ management system that helps you manage the complexity of large single-page applications reliabily and predictably.

 It does this by modeling the state of your application (yes, all of it) as a single, immutable value, and handling side-effects in application logic with _messages_.
 If this reminds you of [Redux](http://redux.js.org/), that might be because both are derived from [The Elm Architecture](https://guide.elm-lang.org/architecture/).
 However, this library attempts to hew more closely to Elm's design in order to gain [more of Elm's advantages](https://www.youtube.com/watch?v=XsNk5aOpqUc&t=16m24s), and to provide a better, more cohesive developer experience.